Skip to content

 Transformer (emit_transform)

-Hooks run serially.
-Each hook receives a mutable ResponseDraft and may modify or replace it.
-Failures skip that hook's changes; the previous draft continues to the next hook.
+Hooks run serially. message:before_response receives a mutable ResponseDraft. message:final_response_transform receives a mutable FinalResponseDraft.
+Both hooks may replace draft.response_text.
+Only message:before_response may suppress the reply.
+For message:final_response_transform, failures skip that hook's changes and keep the previous draft for the next hook.

 from mindroom.hooks import hook